Sonnet 285

 A silhouette so dark it beckoned fright

-Yet if a shape and form I seemed to know.
+Yet of a shape and form I seemed to know.

-You did not answer but the umbra smiled,
+You answered not, but still the umbra smiled,

 Stygian black, as mourning recent dead,